The Walking Dead finds ways to hack away at suspense of final season

 The same idea held here, too, where I believed both characters to be safe from death, as they are two original characters that have powered through since the beginning.
 But, even keeping that possibility in play helped the tension and the story arcs moving forward.

-Tease out the tension of these characters as you build towards finality.
-In knowing that certain characters will hop about in this now expanding universe, these episodes will now be viewed with a different lens.
+Tease out the tension of these characters while you build towards finality.
+In knowing certain characters will hop about in this now expanding universe, these episodes will now be viewed with a different lens.
 Not necessarily a bad lens but one that holds a little less anticipation and expectation.

 This is also not to say that universe building is necessarily bad.
 In this instance, better ways could have been done to go about announcing these shows with some of our favorite TWD characters.